3PU/cook-book-milestone-project/README.md

 **Test:** Confirming to delete the recipe should bring up an alert confirming that the recipe has been deleted and navigate back to the homepage.

 **Result:** No errors.
 Works as intended.

+**Test:** Pressing 'cancel' on the confirm delete alert should not delete the recipe and bring up another alert stating that the recipe has not been deleted.

+**Result:** No errors.
+Works as intended.

+**Test:** On the add_recipe and edit_recipe pages, adding a invalid url into the image link field should result in an error, stating that the string is not a valid url.

+**Result:** Error displays correctly.

+**Test:** Textfields and textareas on the add_recipe and edit_recipe pages should only allow for maximum number of characters to be added (100, 1000 & 3000).

+**Result:** Character limit works as intended.

+**Test:** Leaving the mandatory formfields empty on the add_recipe and edit_recipe pages should result in an error, stating that the user has to enter some information.

+**Result:** Error displays correctly.

+**Test:** Clicking on the 'Submit Recipe' button on the add_recipe page should update the database accordingly and navigate to the added recipe page (view_recipe).

+**Result:** No errors.
+Works as intended.

+**Test:** Clicking on the 'Cancel' button on the add_recipe page should navigate back to the homepage.

+**Result:** No errors.
+Works as intended.

+**Test:** Using the browsers 'back' button does not break any of the application functions.

+**Result:** No errors observed.

 ### Code Validation